How Should I Prepare For Apartment Viewing?

 Call the building and ask questions to ensure the apartment viewing meets your checklist.
 Some examples include, is there a washer/dryer, is there a dishwasher, is there central heating or cooling, what is parking availability like, rent cost, security deposit, pet-friendly etc.

-3. Bring your paperwork and ID
+3. Bring your paperwork, ID, and funds

 4. Where to meet the leasing agent